chihengliu/Expense-Tracker/README.md

 <li>Rearrange list according to time of creation</li>
 <li>View spending records in pie chart and bar chart according to members or categories</li>
 </ul>
-All data displayed on this app is stored in mysql database.
+All data displayed on this app is stored in MySQL database.

 ## Installation